0x326/ardrone-autonomy/README.md

 Execute the mission.
 The callback has the form `function(err,result)` and will be triggered in case of error or at the end of the mission.

+#### mission.ftrim()

+Add a flat trim step to the mission.
+Drone must be landed.

 #### mission.takeoff()

 Add a takeoff step to the mission.

+#### mission.calibrate()

+Add a compass calibration step to the mission.
+The drone is ready for calibration after about four seconds after takeoff

 #### mission.forward/backward/left/right/up/down(distance)